-For the Year Ended December 31 2023 2022 Weighted average number of ordinary shares in computation of basic earnings per share 167,877 167,877 Effects of potentially dilutive ordinary shares Compensation of employees or bonus issue to employees 1,033 3,497 Weighted average number of ordinary shares used in the computation of diluted earnings per share 168,910 171,374
+For the Year Ended December 31 2024 2023 Weighted average number of ordinary shares in computation of basic earnings per share 167,877 167,877 Effects of potentially dilutive ordinary shares Compensation of employees or bonus issue to employees 1,059 1,033 Compensation of employees of bonus issue to employees 1,039 1,033 Weighted average number of ordinary shares used in the 168.936 168.910 computation of diluted earnings per share 100,930 100,910

 The Group may settle compensation or bonuses paid to employees in cash or shares; therefore, the Group assumes that the entire amount of the compensation or bonuses will be settled in shares, and the resulting potential shares will be included in the weighted average number of shares outstanding used in the computation of diluted earnings per share, as the effect is dilutive.
-Such dilutive effect of the potential shares is included in the computation of diluted earnings per share as the effect is dilutive.
 Such dilutive effect of the potential shares is included in the computation of diluted earnings per share until the number of shares to be distributed to employees is resolved in the following year.